guidoism/adulting/README.md

   the breaker trips.
 - You can clean with vinegar and you can clean with bleach, but never ever mix the two because the result is chlorine gas which is leathal.

+# Kitchen

+- Don't buy the sponge + scouring pads combos that they sell at the grocery store.
+  Instead buy separate packs of blue scouring pads on Amazon (you can get a 100 for under $20) and sponges that come flat.
+I like both of them smaller so I cut them both in half.
+- Sponges start to stink after a week or two.
+They leave a horrible metalic smell on my hands.
+Apparently that's caused by a bacteria.
+Every few days I fill the sponge with water and microwave it for 90 seconds.
+- Put dish soap in a cheap squeeze bottle (you can get them from restaurant supply stores)
+- Restaurant supply stores exist.
+They sell high quality kitch stuff much cheaper than normal retail.
+Find one that allows the public to shop there (some require you own a business)